Morey Doner

-Morey Doner (born March 25, 1994) is a Canadian professional soccer player for Oakland Roots in USL Championship.
+Morey Doner (born March 25, 1994) is a Canadian professional soccer player who plays for Vancouver FC in the Canadian Premier League.

 Club career

 Semi-professional

 In 2014, Doner played for Durham United FC in League1 Ontario.
 Afterwards, he returned to his hometown of Collingwood, Ontario, a town of just 21,000 people, where he played in recreational men's leagues.
 In 2016, he went to Brazil, where he had a pay-to-play opportunity in Brazil in the Campeonato Paulista Série A3, the lowest professional state league in São Paulo, which cost him $1500 per month.
 He was on a trial, but was not able to sign or play, due to not being able to obtain a visa.

 After his stint in Brazil, Doner joined American USL Premier Development League side Palm Beach Suns FC, making seven appearances that season.

 Late in the 2016 season, Doner joined League1 Ontario side Aurora FC after a trial, making one appearance at the end of 2016 and then making five appearances the following season.
 2018 proved to be a breakout year for Doner, as he was named team captain, played every minute of every game for Aurora, totalling sixteen appearances and three goals.
 That season, he was also named to the league All-Star Team at the end of the season.
 While playing in Aurora, he continued to live in his hometown of Collingwood, making a two-hour commute for every practice and home match.
 While he had opportunities to join other teams in 2018 (including a deal to be potentially the first League1 Ontario player to fetch a transfer fee), Doner remained with Aurora, which led to former coach Jim Brennan coming to scout him and inviting him to attend a York9 FC combine.